Aliases for CSPG4 Gene

 GeneCards Summary for CSPG4 Gene

 CSPG4 (Chondroitin Sulfate Proteoglycan 4) is a Protein Coding gene.
-Diseases associated with CSPG4 include Demyelinating Disease and Malignant Melanoma, Somatic.
-Among its related pathways are Cell adhesion_Cell-matrix glycoconjugates and Metabolism.
+Diseases associated with CSPG4 include Melanoma and Demyelinating Disease.
+Among its related pathways are Cell adhesion_Cell-matrix glycoconjugates and Glycosaminoglycan metabolism.
 GO annotations related to this gene include protein kinase binding and signal transducer activity.
 An important paralog of this gene is FREM2.

 UniProtKB/Swiss-Prot for CSPG4 Gene

 Proteoglycan playing a role in cell proliferation and migration which stimulates endothelial cells motility during microvascular morphogenesis.
 May also inhibit neurite outgrowth and growth cone collapse during axon regeneration.
 Cell surface receptor for collagen alpha 2(VI) which may confer cells ability to migrate on that substrate.
 Binds through its extracellular N-terminus growth factors, extracellular matrix proteases modulating their activity.
 May regulate MPP16-dependent degradation and invasion of type I collagen participating in melanoma cells invasion properties.
 May modulate the plasminogen system by enhancing plasminogen activation and inhibiting angiostatin.
 Functions also as a signal transducing protein by binding through its cytoplasmic C-terminus scaffolding and signaling proteins.
 May promote retraction fiber formation and cell polarization through Rho GTPase activation.
 May stimulate alpha-4, beta-1 integrin-mediated adhesion and spreading by recruiting and activating a signaling cascade through CDC42, ACK1 and BCAR1.
 May activate FAK and ERK1/ERK2 signaling cascades.